d3b4g/leonids/_posts/chainsaw.md

 }
 ```

-+ Smart contracts are written in Solidity and associate it with popular blockchain platforms, such as Ethereum
++ Smart contracts is written in Solidity.
+It is a contract-oriented, high-level language for implementing smart contracts.
++ A getDomain function and setDomain which accepts a string_value.
++ The getDomain function  retrieves the current value of the domain string
++ setDomain set a value for the domain string